BSpendlove/webtitancloudapi-py/README.md

 # webtitancloudapi-py

-Python API interface for TitanHQ - WebTitan filtering
+This small project is just a python API that queries the rest API for the WebTitan DNS filtering solution.
+This page will be updated in the future after I've finished all the APIs to configure categories, users, locations, etc...